LaisColetta/-pands-problem-sheet/README.md

 ### Week06 squareRoot
 We learned about functions in week 06, which fits into the strutured programming such as while loops.
 Global variables and why we should avoid them was also a subject in the course that week.
 We wrote a program as our weekly tasks that takes a positive floating-point number as input and outputs an approximation of its square root.
 We used the Newton's method to estimating square roots results.
 My references were:
   * https://web.archive.org/web/20100330183043/http://nlindblad.org/2007/04/04/write-your-own-square-root-function article
-  * the video 'Approximating Square Roots w/ Newton's Method' - YouTub;
+  * the video 'Approximating Square Roots w/ Newton's Method' - YouTube;
   * https://codereview.stackexchange.com/questions/48725/approximating-the-square-root-using-an-iterative-method/48904#48904;
   * https://stackoverflow.com/questions/1623375/writing-your-own-square-root-function forum discussion.